auth0/docs/articles/applications/concepts/app-types-first-third-party.md

 Applications can be classified as either first-party or third-party, which refers to the ownership of the application.
 The main difference relates to who has administrative access to your Auth0 domain.

+## First-party applications

-- **First-party applications** are those controlled by the same organization or person who owns the Auth0 domain.
+First-party applicationsare those controlled by the same organization or person who owns the Auth0 domain.
 For example, let's say you created both a Contoso API and an application that logs into `contoso.com` and consumes the Contoso API.
 You would register both the API and application under the same Auth0 domain, and the application would be a first-party application.
 By default, all applications created via the [Auth0 Dashboard](${manage_url}/#/applications) are first-party applications.

+## Third-party applications

-- **Third-party applications** are controlled by someone who most likely should *not* have administrative access to your Auth0 domain.
+Third-party applications are controlled by someone who most likely should *not* have administrative access to your Auth0 domain.
 Third-party applications enable external parties or partners to securely access protected resources behind your API.
 An example of this is with Facebook, let's say you created an application to get a client ID and secret to integrate with your service.
 That application is considered third-party because it is not owned by Facebook but a third-party that wants to integrate with Facebook APIs and services.

 ::: note
 All applications created through [Dynamic Client Registration](/api-auth/dynamic-client-registration) will be third-party.